So you’re thinking about making your own DIY Photo Booth?

 How To Make Your Own Wedding DIY Photo Booth in 5 steps

 The best thing about this is it can be as creative as you!
 If you like things nice and simple, you can just have a plain white wall at your venue and use that.
 Or you can create your own fake wall with some sheets of plywood from a DIY shop and let your inner creativity go wild!
-Try some cool geometric patterns or go wild and throw paint all over it!
+Try some cool geometric patterns on your photo booth backdrop or go wild and throw paint all over it!

-You can also make it 3D if you have space and the time.
+You can also make a 3D photo booth backdrop if you have space and the time.
 Incorporate your wedding flowers into a floral masterpiece full of greenery.
 You can also find photography backdrops and stands if you wish for relatively cheap if you want a hassle-free setup!
-A stand can typically be £30 with backdrops rating from £10-£120.
+A stand can typically be £30 with a photo booth backdrop costing from £10-£120.

 Whatever you choose, make your backdrop 8 feet x 4 feet or larger, and it will match the dimensions of most camera formats automatically (which are 3 x 2 horizontally).
 It also will mean you can fit tall people like me in!
 I can’t tell you just how many photos I’m in where my head is outside the background!